-Temporary malfunctions may cause your Service Engine Soon light to illuminate.
+Temporary malfunctions may cause the light to illuminate.
 Examples are:

-1. The vehicle has run out of fuel.
-(The engine may misfire or run poorly.)
+- 1. The vehicle has run out of fuel.

-2. Poor fuel quality or water in the fuel.
+- 2. Poor fuel quality or water in the fuel.

-3. The fuel cap may not have been properly installed and securely tightened.
+- 3. The fuel cap may not have been properly installed and securely tightened.

-These temporary malfunctions can be corrected by filling the fuel tank with high quality fuel of the recommended octane and/or properly installing and securely tightening the gas cap.
-After three driving cycles without these or any other temporary malfunctions present, the Service Engine Soon light should turn off.
+These temporary malfunctions can be corrected by filling the fuel tank with high quality fuel of the recommended octane and/or properly installing and securely tightening the fuel cap.
+After three driving cycles without these or any other temporary malfunctions present, the light should turn off.
 (A driving cycle consists of a cold engine startup followed by mixed city/highway driving.)
 No additional vehicle service is required.

-If the Service Engine Soon light remains on, have your vehicle serviced at the first available opportunity.
+If the light remains on, have your vehicle serviced at the first available opportunity.